 Athletic scholarships are some of the most desirable college scholarships.
 Athletes who play any sport at any level dream of getting an athletic scholarship.
 However, it is not easy.
 Just being good enough in a sport is simply not enough to get a scholarship.
-The competition is incredibly high for athletic scholarships from the few colleges that offer it.
+The competition is incredibly high for a student athlete scholarship from the few colleges that offer it.
 You really have to work hard, harder than you would imagine, to get any financial aid under this category.

-Learning all you can about how athletic scholarships work and their eligibility criteria, will help boost your chances of getting one.
+Learning all you can about how a student athlete scholarship works and their eligibility criteria, will help boost your chances of getting one.

 The Most Basic Requirement For Receiving An Athletic Scholarship